TeamHG-Memex/agnostic/docs/workflow.rst

 .. code:: bash

     ~/myapp $ agnostic -t postgres -u myuser -d mydb test current.sql target.sql
-    WARNING: This will drop the schema "myapp"!
+    WARNING: This will drop the database "myapp"!
-    Are you 100% positive that you want to do this? [y/N]: y Dropping schema "myapp".
+    Are you 100% positive that you want to do this? [y/N]: y Dropping database "myapp".
     Loading current snapshot "current.sql".
-    About to run 2 migrations in schema "myapp":
+    About to run 2 migrations in database "myapp":
      * Running migration add_cell_phone (1/2)
      * Running migration add_home_phone (2/2)
     Finished migrations.
-    Snapshotting the migrated schema.
+    Snapshotting the migrated database.
-    Comparing migrated schema to target schema.
+    Comparing migrated database to target database.
-    Test passed: migrated schema matches target schema!
+    Test passed: migrated database matches target database!

 In just a few seconds, Agnostic was able to perform that tedious testing process that we were dreading, and better yet, it proves that our migrations do exactly